Ragin-LundF/k8s-jcasc-management-go/README.md

 | -logencoding=<encoding> | Set log encoding of the logger (`zap`).
 Default is `json`.
 Possible values are: `json` or `console` | `-logencoding=console` |
 | -server=<true|false> | *Experimental*.
 Starts the system as a server.
 Currently it has not enough functions to talk about... | `-server=true` |

-## Debugging ##
+## Dry-Run and Logging ##

-For debugging it is highly recommended, to use the following option:
+For dry-run with logging it is highly recommended, to use the following option:

 ```bash
 go run k8s-jcasc-mgmt.go -logfile=debug.log -logencoding=console -dry-run